-The area around San Marcos Springs is thought to be one of the longest continuously occupied areas in North America due to its proximity to the San Marcos Springs.
+The area around San Marcos Springs is thought to be one of the longest continuously occupied areas in North America due to its proximity to the Springs.
 In 1926, A.B.
-Rogers purchased land around the springs and built the Aquarena Springs Resort.
-Aquarena was sold to Texas State University in the 1990s, and the 251 acres were later sold for residential development.
-In 2004, the developer and the City of San Marcos were preparing to create a large hotel and conference center on the highest location above the springs.
-Citizens and conservationists objected, the development was moved east of IH-35, and the City, Hays County and Texas State University committed to securing the property as a natural area.
-In November 2005, SMGA led a campaign for approval of a $2 million bond as payment toward purchase of the 251 acres.
+Rogers purchased land around the Springs and built the Aquarena Springs Resort.
+Aquarena was sold to Texas State University in the 1990s, and the 252 acres were later sold for residential development.
+In 2004, the developer and the City of San Marcos were preparing to create a large hotel and conference center on the highest location above the springs, but citizens and conservationists objected, and the development was moved east of IH-35, and the City, Hays County and Texas State University committed to securing the property as a natural area.
+In November 2005, the San Marcos Greenbelt Alliance (SMGA) led a campaign for approval of a $2 million bond as payment toward purchase of the property.
 Subsequent grants and donations from Hays County, Texas Parks & Wildlife, the U.S. Department of the Interior, the Meadows Foundation, Terry Gilmore, the McCoy Foundation, the Lower Colorado River Authority, and the Guadalupe-Blanco River Authority allowed the city to purchase the land in 2007.

-Certain hillside trails are closed March through May for Golden Cheek Warbler nesting season as posted at the trail heads and on signs within the natural areas.
-Please respect this restriction as we acquired the property with this stipulation.
+Certain hillside trails are closed March through May for Golden Cheek Warbler nesting season, as posted at the trailheads and on signs within the natural area.
+Please respect this restriction--we acquired the property with this stipulation.
 More than half the property is open year-round.

 Rules & Guidelines

 All park rules must be followed.
 For additional information on natural areas, including trail maps, visit our Natural Areas & Trails page.